 (3) Photographic evidence documenting the facilities where dogs will be kept, housed, and maintained by the applicant.
 The director may conduct an inspection of the facilities that are the subject of an application in addition to reviewing photographic evidence submitted by an applicant for a license.

 (D) During the month of December, but before the first day of January of the next year, a person who is proposing to continue the operation of a high volume breeder shall obtain a license for the high volume breeder from the director for the following year.
-The person shall apply for the license in the same manner as for an initial license.
+The person shall apply for the license in the same manner as for an initial license, except that the person does not need to include with the application the photographic evidence required under division (C)(3) of this section.

-(E) The owner or operator of a high volume breeder that is in operation on the effective date of this section shall submit to the director an application for a high volume breeder license not later than three months after the effective date of this section.
+(E) The owner or operator of a high volume breeder that is in operation on March 13, 2 013, shall submit to the director an application for a high volume breeder license not later than three months after March 13, 2013.
 The director shall issue or deny the application for a license within ninety days after the receipt of the completed application.

 (F) A person who has received a license under this section, upon sale or other disposition of the high volume breeder, may have the license transferred to another person with the consent of the director, provided that the transferee otherwise qualifies to be licensed as a high volume breeder under this chapter and rules adopted under it and does not have a certified unpaid debt to the state.